0xPolygonMiden/miden-node/bin/benchmark/README.md

   --num-transactions 100
 ```

 `--fee-faucet-id` identifies the native faucet whose asset pays transaction fees.
-Block headers
+Block headers commit to the protocol
-commit to the protocol configuration but do not contain its preimage. `miden-validator genesis`
-prints this account ID.
+configuration but do not contain its full value. `miden-validator genesis` prints this account ID.

 Writes the bundle to `./benchmark-proofs/`: